 Preceded by: Kuruption!

 Better than the debut?
 Hell fucking yes.
 Tha Streetz Iz a Mutha is the perfect combination of dense East Coast wordplay and smooth G-Funk production.
 Kurupt is in battle mode for most of the album, dedicating an entire track to calling out rappers like DMX, 50 Cent, Foxy Brown, Ja Rule while maintaining his love for New York.
+As one of the best and most underrated rappers of the ’90s, Kurupt cemented his position with this album.

 48. Westside Gunn – Supreme Blientele